GBR ELIGIBILITY – NATIONALITY, CITIZENSHIP AND PASSPORTS

 • All FIE Junior World Cups

-• All FIE Senior World Cups, Grands Prix, Satellites.
+• All FIE Senior World Cups, Grands Prix and Satellites

-An EFC license for GBR is required to be entered by GBR at:
+An EFC licence for GBR is required for:

 • U17 European Championships

-• A full UK Passport (BNO not accepted), or
+• A full, current UK Passport (BNO not accepted)

-• A birth certificate which shows that you were born in the UK with at least one parent also born in the UK (or Ireland).
+• A birth certificate showing you were born in the UK and at least one parent was born in the UK (or Ireland)

 The following documents are not accepted: